mndeto/research-memos/README.md

 ## Notes

 The systems described in these memos served as research instruments, enabling analysis of real-world challenges such as data sparsity, non-stationarity, and policy constraints.
 Where applicable, limitations and potential research extensions are explicitly discussed.

+## *Status note*
+These documents describe exploratory research derived from real-world systems and are shared to provide context on problem formulation, methodology, and evaluation under practical constraints.
+The work has not yet been submitted for peer review and continues to evolve.